-Figure 32.
+Figure 30.
 Write Security Register (WRSCUR) Sequence (Command 2F)

-10-30.
+10-29.
 Write Protection Selection (WPSEL)

 There are two write protection methods, (1) BP protection mode (2) individual block protection mode.
-If WPSEL=0, flash is under BP protection mode.
+If WPSEL=0, flash is under BP protection mode .
 If WPSEL=1, flash is under individual block protection mode.
 The default value of WPSEL is "0".
 WPSEL command can be used to set WPSEL=1.
 Please note that WPSEL is an OTP bit.
 Once WPSEL is set to 1, there is no chance to recovery WPSEL back to "0".
 If the flash is put on BP mode, the individual block protection mode is disabled.
-Contrarily, if flash is on the individual block protection mode. the BP mode is disabled.
+Contrarily, if flash is on the individual block protection mode, the BP mode is disabled.

-Every time after the system is powered-on, and the Security Register bit 7 is checked to be WPSEL=1, all the blocks or sectors will be write protected by default.
-User may only unlock the blocks or sectors via SBULK and GBULK instruction.
-Program or erase functions can only be operated after the Unlock instruction is conducted.
+Every time after the system is powered-on, the Security Register bit 7 is checked.
+If WPSEL=1, then all the blocks and sectors will be write protected by default.
+User may only unlock the blocks or sectors via SBULK and GBULK instructions.
+Program or erase functions can only be operated after the Unlock instruction is executed.